Trauma-Informed Practice

 By the end of the program, you will have a deeper understanding of trauma-informed practice and a roadmap for making meaningful, lasting change in your workplace.

-Hard-copy books
+Hard-copy workbook

 1-Year Subscription to the TEND Toolkit